joeyates/imap-backup/README.md

     imap-backup

-# Usage
+# Other Usage

-Check connection:

-    imap-backup --check

 List IMAP folders:

+    imap-backup folders

+Get statistics of emails to download per folder:

-    imap-backup --list
+    imap-backup status

 # Design Goals

 * Secure - use a local file protected by permissions
-* Restartable - calculate start point based on alreadt downloaded messages
+* Restartable - calculate start point based on already downloaded messages
-* Standards compliant - save emails in a standard format
-* Standalone - does not rely on an email client or MTA
+* Standalone - do not rely on an email client or MTA

 # Similar Software